andy-shady-org/netbox-security/README.md

 * `top_level_menu`: Boolean (default True) Display plugin menu at the top level.
 The following values are available: True, False.

+## Contribute

+Contributions are always welcome!
+Please see the [Contribution Guidelines](CONTRIBUTING.md)

 ## Credits

-Thanks to Peter Eckel for providing some lovely examples which I've happily borrowed.
+- Thanks to Peter Eckel for providing some lovely examples which I've happily borrowed.
-Thanks to Dan Sheppard for the abstracted field generation stuff which I also used.
+- Thanks to Dan Sheppard for the abstracted field generation stuff which I also used.

-Thanks to Kris and Mark at Netbox Labs for encouragement and engagement.
+- Thanks to Kris and Mark at Netbox Labs for encouragement and engagement.